-It began with a book, many decades ago
+It began with a book, almost a lifetime ago

 Many more books, then just a few